Frequently Asked Questions

 Recorded auditions follow the same requirements as live auditions.

-Please upload 3 individual video files, each under 25mb, of your prepared material in the VCU Application Portal.
+Please upload three individual video files, each under 25MB, of your prepared material in the VCU Application Portal.

 Yes!
 We have a visiting process called shadow day.
-Come spend the day with us, sit in on classes, meet current students, and receive a free private lesson.
-Sign up here.
+Come spend the day with us, sit in on classes, meet current students and receive a free private lesson.
+Learn more and sign up.

-There is no “separate” letter from the University.
-You will get only one letter/email of acceptance, and that’s from the School of the Arts/Music Department.
+There is no separate letter from the university.
+You will only receive one letter/email of acceptance, and that’s from the School of the Arts Music Department.

 We admit students on a rolling basis.
-Once all of your application materials are complete (including transcripts) and you have performed your audition, it should take about 10 days.
+Once all of your application materials are complete (including transcripts) and you have performed your audition, decisions should take about 10 days.

-First Year applicants: Apply by the Nov 1 deadline, submit transcripts, and take the audition, and you’ll automatically be considered for University and Music Department scholarships.
-You will still be considered for department scholarships if you apply by Jan 15.
+First Year applicants: If you apply by the November 1 deadline, submit transcripts and audition, you’ll automatically be considered for university and Department of Music scholarships.
+You will still be considered for department scholarships if you apply by January 15.